pratikshadeo24/NormanPD-DataPipeline/README.md

 ## Bugs and Assumptions
 - There will be only 5 columns in the pdf and order of columns will be preserved.
 After splitting list, index 1 will give time, index 2 will give incident number, last index will give incident ori, rest index will be used to extract location and nature
 - Page 0 of pdf will have a header and last page will have a footer which needs to be removed
-- Location includes - decimal, uppercase and special characters( "/", ";").
-"MVA", "COP", "EMS", "911" are exceptions to this logic hence they will be part of nature
+- Location includes - float, decimal, uppercase and special characters( "/", ";").
+"MVA", "COP", "EMS", "911", "RAMPMVA", "HWYMotorist", "RAMPMotorist" are exceptions to this logic hence they are handled in each unique way
 - Anything not included in location will be included in nature.
 Once we start writing into nature, nothing will be appended to location as location preceds nature column